lukezhangui/thoughts/a list of things to do.md

 - Read it and find out what the author claims, their level of certainty, paradigm and competing paradigms

+# Other things/one-offs/interruptions
-- Relax, play some games, browse the web a bit(You don't have to be always working) (4)
+- Relax, play some games, browse the web a bit(You don't have to be always working) (7)
+- Contemplative walk (2)